joshtynjala/actionscript-3.0-developers-guide/appendixes/how-to-use-actionscript-examples.md

 #### Practical examples containing multiple source files

-Many of the topics in the ActionScript 3.0 Developer’s Guide conclude with practical examples that show how to use certain ActionScript features in a practical, real-world context.
+Many of the topics in the ActionScript 3.0 Developer's Guide conclude with practical examples that show how to use certain ActionScript features in a practical, real-world context.
 These examples usually contain multiple files
 including: